 If you find yourself overtraining and off-balance, the changes you need to do to increase your wellbeing and get back on track aren’t necessarily huge.
 In fact, more often than not, they are tiny, like turning off autoplay on Netflix – that will give you a few more seconds to decide whether to keep watching or go to bed.

-Again, the new thing you try doesn’t have to be huge, but it can make a huge difference.
+Again, the new thing you try doesn’t have to be huge to make a huge difference.

 If you liked this post, don’t forget to share so that others can find it, too.